furqonfadlillah7/login-forgot-password/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.furqonfadlilah.login-forgot-password' is invalid and this project uses 'com.furqonfadlilah.loginforgotpassword' instead.
+* The original package name 'com.kelompok1.login-forgot-password' is invalid and this project uses 'com.kelompok1.utspbo' instead.

 # Getting Started